Satyamkashid/Generative-AI/README.md

 - `numpy`, `sklearn`, `pydantic` (for data and validation)
 - `dotenv` (for environment variable management)

-See `requirements.txt` for the full list.
+See `requirements.txt` for the full list